lethanhtupk/Essential-Typescript/03 - JavaScript Primer, Part 1/primer/README.md

 6. symbol: used to represent unique constant values, such as **keys** in collections.

 > In JavaScript, values have types, not variables.

+## Strict mode

+When you enable "strict mode" mean you disable or restrict features that have historically caused poor-quality software.
+Eg. The default value for **this** keyword is **undefined** to prevent accident use of the **global** object.

+- **Note**: The TypeScript compiler provides a feature for automatically enabling strict mode in Javascript code it generates.